-- "FOR" the election of each nominee for director; - "FOR" the approval of our named executive officers' compensation; - "FOR" the option of every year as the frequency with which stockholders are asked in the future to provide an advisory vote to approve executive compensation; - "FOR" the ratification of the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2018; - "FOR" the ratification of the extension of the term of the Amended and Restated Shareholder Rights Plan to May 31, 2018; and - "FOR" the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan.
+- "FOR" the election of each nominee for director; - "FOR" the approval of our named executive officers' compensation;

+- "FOR" the ratification of the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2020; - "FOR" the ratification of the extension of the term of the Amended and Restated Shareholder Rights Plan to May 31, 2020; and - "FOR" the approval of the amendment and restatement of our 2013 Equity Incentive Plan.

-If any other matter is properly presented at the 2017 Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares in his or her discretion.
+If any other matter is properly presented at the 2019 Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares in his or her discretion.